Once a cheater, always a cheater? Well, not always, but the risk does rise, according to some recent research.

 Will history repeat itself?

 Infidelity can be a significant breach of trust and have a lasting impact on a relationship.
-However, it doesn’t mean that a person is destined to repeat the behavior.
+However, it doesn’t mean a person is destined to repeat the behavior.
 People’s behaviors and actions can and do change over time.

 Whether or not they will cheat again depends on various factors, including their personal growth, commitment to self-reflection, willingness to address the underlying issues that led to the infidelity, and their ability to rebuild trust within the relationship.